-Top level programs are typed with respect to a base type environment that contains the typings of all program constants (including functions).
-For the simply typed lamba calculus, the base type environment is empty, because there are no constants.

-In some formulations of structural typing rules, the typings of constants are placed in a separate constant type environment that is always implicitly available in addition to the explicit type environment Γ appearing in type judgments.
+- Top level programs are typed with respect to a base type environment that contains the typings of all program constants (including functions).
+For the simply typed lamba calculus, the base type environment is empty, because there are no constants. - In some formulations of structural typing rules, the typings of constants are placed in a separate constant type environment that is always implicitly available in addition to the explicit type environment Γ appearing in type judgments. - The typed lambda-calculus requires exact matching between the input type of a function and the type of arguments to which it is applied.
+Why?
+There is no subtyping.
+Every value belongs to a unique type.